The Vietnam Coffee Industry

 History of Coffee in Vietnam

-However, the ‘Doi Moi’ economic changes of 1987 marked a turning point for the coffee industry in Vietnam, which forced the country to enter the global market, which significantly increased commerce.
+This region, with its optimal climate and soil conditions, proved ideal for coffee cultivation.
+Over time, coffee plantations expanded in the Dak Lak province, located in Vietnam’s Central Highlands, and surrounding areas, allowing the coffee industry to flourish.
+However, the ‘Doi Moi’ economic changes of 1987 marked a turning point for the coffee industry in Vietnam, which forced the country to enter the global market, significantly boosting coffee exports.

 Shortly after, Vietnam surpassed Colombia to become the world’s second-largest coffee exporter.
 Today, the country exports more than 1,650,000 metric tons of coffee annually, accounting for 20% of the world’s total production (and 40% of the world’s Robusta beans).

 Furthermore, excluding the millions of coffee workers globally, an estimated 3 million people in Vietnam depend on the agricultural coffee industry.